Warmer Sea Temperatures and Shifting White Shark Populations are Altering Patterns of Human-White Shark Encounters

 Surfers, swimmers and ocean enthusiasts along California’s central coastline are well aware of the hazards in the ocean, including powerful surf, thick fog and the strong currents of the nearshore waters.
 In the fall months an often unseen hazard lurks in the salty waters: the great white shark (white shark).
 With a large population of the few areas of the world home to aggregations of white sharks (Carcharhodon carcharias), California ocean recreationists have one of the highest risk of encountering white sharks in the world.
 An early assessment in 2006 determined around thirty-eight percent of recorded great white shark attacks on humans in the United States were bounded in an area of central California what became popularly known as the Red Triangle.
 At the time, this was eleven percent of the worldwide total.

-The vast majority of attacks in California occur north of Point Conception, California (34°30’ N latitude), with only a single attack off Washington State.
-In the first scientific evaluation of human- white shark encounters along the west coast, California, McCosker and Lea determined that 80% of attacks have occurred from Humboldt County south to Monterey County, and 62% of total attacks have taken place along an approximately 100 mile stretch of coast between Marin County and Monterey County and out to the Farallon Islands (30 miles offshore).
-Attacks south of Point Conception are fewer because of the rarity of nearshore pinniped colonies, the favored food of adult white sharks.
-The abundance of attacks further north is related to the abundance of pinnipeds overlapping a high level of water use by humans in the region.
+The 1996 study by McCosker and Lea reported that the vast majority of attacks in California occured north of Point Conception, California (34°30’ N latitude), with only a single attack off Washington State.
+In the first scientific evaluation of human- white shark encounters in California, McCosker and Lea determined that 80% of attacks occurred from Humboldt County south to Monterey County, and 62% of total attacks have taken place along an approximately 100 mile stretch of coast between Marin County and Monterey County and out to the Farallon Islands (30 miles offshore).
+This high percentage of shark encounters and fatalies earned the region the nickname “The Red Triangle.”
+Attacks south of Point Conception are fewer because of the rarity of nearshore pinniped colonies, the favored food of adult white sharks, and physiological temperature constraints on young white sharks.
+The abundance of attacks further north is related to the abundance of pinnipeds overlapping a high level of water use by humans in the region, and a rebuilding shark population.

 Curtis et al. (2012) found that only three fatal incidents involving white sharks occurred in Southern California in their later assessment of human- white shark encounters in the California segment of the Northeast Pacific population (NEP) of white sharks.
 However, a more recent evaluation published by Feretti et. al, in the journal Frontiers in Ecology and Environment indicates that the counties included in the “Red Triangle” (Monterey, San Mateo, San Francisco, Marin and Sonoma) accounted for only 73 out of the 201 total incidents (36%) and 46 of the 122 injuries and fatalities (38%).